jlzefranjr/spring-23/posts/thirdpost.md

 ---
 title: Help For Setting Up a Workout Routine in College
-description: College students navigating a sufficient workout rgimen is beneficial, and can lead to healthy habits that continue past graduation.
-Learning how to establish a quality workout routine can set students up for a healthier life.
+description: College students navigating a sufficient workout regimen is beneficial, and can lead to healthy habits that continue past graduation.
+Learning how to establish a quality workout routine in college can set students up for a healthier life.

 date: 2023-2-6
 tags: